Infertility: Thinking About Adoption

-- Your feelings about adopting a child from a different ethnic background.
+- Your feelings about adopting a child from a different ethnic, cultural, or religious background.

 - How will they deal with sensitive issues that may come up?

-- Will your extended family be able to accept the child?
+- Will your community and extended family be able to accept the child?

-- How will you answer the child's questions about his or her origins?
+- How will you answer the child's questions about their origins?